ahmedkotb98/GAN-BERT/README.md

 ## How to run the app

-After installing necessary packages, use the following command to run the app from project root directory-
+After installing necessary packages and don't forget to add onnx model in models folder, use the following command to run the app from project root directory-

 ```
 uvicorn app.main:app